SUM-UP: Detecting Receptivity for mHealth Interventions

 Why this reference matters

 One of the earliest papers to study receptivity/availability for just-in-time interventions in naturalistic settings.
-Cited alongside [2] to establish that other researchers have independently explored discriminative features and ML models for detecting when users are available to engage with health interventions.
+Cited to establish that other researchers have independently explored ML models for detecting when users are available to engage with health interventions.

 Key contribution to this paper